odinhg/inf264-python-crash-course/install_conda.md

 1. Open a terminal window.
 2. Run the command `conda create --name=INF264 python` to create a new environment named `INF264` with the latest Python version.
 3. Run the command `conda activate INF264` to activate the newly create environment.
-4. Run `conda install -c conda-forge numpy scikit-learn jupyter pandas matplotlib` to download and install the required packages.
+4. Run `conda install -c conda-forge numpy scikit-learn jupyter pandas matplotlib ipykernel` to download and install the required packages.

 To test that everything is working as expected, create a new notebook by running `jupyter-lab` and create and run a code cell with the following content: